Forgetful couple offer lost car reward

 "Ours was the only car parked on that side of the road, alongside the greenery."

-It took Ms Farmer about 30 minutes to walk from the car, so it was probably "within a mile and half" of the hospital, he said.
+It took Ms Farmer about 30 minutes to walk from the car, so it was probably "within a mile and half" of the hospital, Mr Elliott said.

 Police had told him they were "fairly confident" the vehicle will still be where it was left, he added.